 <meta name="description" content="OPSM opticians provide professional eye care, prescription glasses, sunglasses and contact lenses.
 Book an eye test online or find your closest optometrist here!">

 If you include a quotation mark in your meta description, Google thinks that’s the end of your description, and will cut off the description at your quotation mark, which is sub-optimal for your website's SEO.

-User intent is important because it helps you craft the right message for your meta description.
-Sure, you can simply write a point-blank description of your page and put that as your description.
-But if you want to create truly high-converting meta descriptions that drive traffic AND revenue, you need to place user intent at the heart of your copy.
+User intent, or search intent, is important because it helps you craft the right message for your meta description.
+If you want to create a truly high-converting meta description that drives traffic and revenue, you need to consider intent.

-When you consider what the motivation is behind the search, you can tailor your meta description appropriately to answer that motivation.
+When you consider the motivation behind the search, you can tailor your meta description appropriately to answer it.

-For example, if a user runs a search for “cheap flights from JFK to LAX”, it might pay off to include a price point to entice them to click.
+For instance, if a user runs a search for “cheap flights from JFK to LAX”, it might pay off to include a price point to entice them to click.

-Meanwhile, if someone is looking for “home renovation inspiration”, it’s better to take an editorial approach with your description like Elle Decor:
+Meanwhile, if someone is looking for “home renovation inspiration” it’s better to take an editorial approach with your meta description, like Elle Decor:

 5. Differentiate yourself from competitors

-One of the best ways to ensure your website stands out amongst the sea of results in Google?
+One of the best ways to ensure your business stands out amongst the sea of results in Google?
 Keep your meta description fresh and unique and avoid duplicate meta descriptions when you can.

-Run a search for your target keywords and have a look at the meta descriptions for the other websites out there.
-Try to differentiate your description from theirs, or add something extra to entice searchers to click.
+Run a search for your target keywords and have a look at the descriptions for the other websites out there on the search engines.
+Try to differentiate your description from theirs to entice potential customers to click.

 6. Write naturally

-We get it — keywords can sometimes sound awkward.
+We get it — keywords can sometimes sound a bit confusing.
 But in your meta description, it’s important to try and keep your tone as natural as possible.
-The goal is to build trust with the searcher that you have high-quality, authoritative and relevant information.
-If you write unnaturally, it might deter them from clicking.
+The goal is to answer the user's query in your snippet and demonstrate that your webpage has high-quality content.

 For example, this plumber in Australia has included the target keyword, “plumber north sydney”, word for word in the description:

-While their services might be flawless, the first impression a user gets is that the website is a touch too spammy.
+While their services might be flawless, the first impression a user gets is that the website may be spammy.

 Meanwhile, this example from a different plumber is much more natural:

 Remember the golden rule: write for people, not search engines.
-Do that, and your descriptions will naturally flow and entice people to click.
+Do this, and your descriptions will naturally flow and the clicks will follow.

 Last but not least...

-Test your meta descriptions and optimize them for keywords, clickthrough rates and conversion.
-Hop on to Google Search Console (or your SEO tool) to see which pages are performing best — and don’t forget to run a few Google searches yourself to double check how your meta descriptions are appearing in search results.
+Test your meta descriptions and optimize them for keywords, click-through rates and conversions.
+Hop on to Google Search Console (or your SEO tool) to see which pages are performing best and don’t forget to run a few Google searches yourself to monitor how your meta descriptions are appearing in organic search results.

-If you want to maximise your organic traffic from Google search, meta descriptions are an essential part of your SEO strategy.
-With the right character length, clear and descriptive copy, and great keyword incorporation, you’ll drive more clicks (and conversions) from search engines.
+If you want to maximize your organic traffic from Google search, meta descriptions are an essential part of your SEO strategy.
+With the right character length, clear and descriptive copy, and optimal keyword incorporation, you’ll drive more clicks (and conversions) from search engines.